What the heck is that now? Oh—-just one of the biggest causes of heart attack and stroke s’all.

 There are 5 criteria–you need THREE out of the five.

-The criteria are: you need to know your cholesterol numbers folks
+The criteria are: you need to know your ‘cholesterol numbers’ folks to do this assessment.

 GET INVOLVED – KNOW YOUR NUMBERS!